Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 April 2026 00.49.44 UTC
+- WIB: Minggu, 19 April 2026 02.05.26 UTC
-- WITA: Minggu, 19 April 2026 01.49.44 UTC
+- WITA: Minggu, 19 April 2026 03.05.26 UTC
-- WIT: Minggu, 19 April 2026 02.49.44 UTC
+- WIT: Minggu, 19 April 2026 04.05.26 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: attitude
+Kategori: nature